You are now in the main content area

 You can invite an optional attendee to a meeting.
 To do so, start by adding your first guest to the event.
 This displays a Make some attendees optional link.
 Click the link, and you'll be able to select which guests are optional.

 If the meeting host selected the option to allow guests to invite others, you can forward an invitation to another employee.
-If so, in your meeting invitation, click Add guests, type the address to which you want to forward the invitation, and then click Save.
+If so, in your meeting invitation, select Add guests, type the address to which you want to forward the invitation, and then select Save.
 Google Calendar will ask you if you want to send an invitation to the new guest.
 The new guest will then always receive updates to the meeting from the host.
 Note that the meeting host is notified by email that you invited another attendee.

 If someone outside your domain sends you an invitation from another type of calendar, you can typically accept the invitation from Google Calendar.
 If possible, Google Calendar inserts an Add to Calendar link in the invitation.
-Simply click the link, and the invitation is added to your Google calendar.
+Simply select the link, and the invitation is added to your Google calendar.
 Otherwise, if the invitation is in the standard .ics format (such as Microsoft Outlook and Lotus Notes invitations), you can download the .ics file and upload it.

 If you are invited to a meeting, you cannot directly propose a new time for it.
 But there's an easy workaround.
 First, open the invitation and, under Are You Coming?, select Maybe.
 Then do one of the following: